Deemed dispositions on death

 This means that a homeowner is deemed to have disposed of their ownership share of any house on the date that they die.
 This applies to jointly owned houses, as well as all other properties, whether jointly held or not.

-Reporting the deemed disposition
+Reporting the deemed disposition on death

 Regardless of what the estate does with the property later, there is always a deemed disposition of the deceased’s ownership of the house on their death.
 This deemed disposition must be reported in the terminal return of the deceased (the T1 for the last period up to the date of death).